-You can claim British citizenship by descent grandparent if you meet certain guidelines.
+You can claim British citizenship by descent grandparent if you meet certain UK nationality requirements.
 This process is called claiming double descent.
 Double descent claims are usually taken on a case-by-case basis.
 However, there are guidelines put in place which you can follow if you are looking to claim British citizenship by descent through a grandparent.

 How can we help you apply for your British citizenship by double descent?

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.

 Premium application service that ensures your visa application is submitted to meet your deadline.

 Ensure you have the greatest chance of a successful appeal.
 We will represent you in any case.

 With our untimed Advice Session, our professional immigration lawyers will review your case and provide you with comprehensive advice, completely tailored to your needs and your situation.

 With our Application Package, your dedicated caseworker will advise you on your application process and eligibility.
 Your legal advisor will then complete and submit your forms to the Home Office on your behalf.